Skip to content

 The caller dials your business number.
 Twilio receives the call and points it to your application.

 Twilio’s Programmable Voice docs describe this pattern: a phone number receives a call, Twilio requests instructions from your app, and your app tells Twilio what to do next.
+Twilio’s TwiML reference says Twilio looks up the URL on the phone number, sends a request, then reads the instructions it gets back.

 For an AI receptionist, the app usually connects the call to a real-time voice model or voice-agent service, then keeps track of the conversation state: